-Monitoring and Control Staff
+Control Function Staff

-The following rules apply to the fixed and variable remuneration of Monitoring and Control Staff:
+The following rules apply to the fixed and variable remuneration of Control Function Staff:

-- The fixed remuneration is sufficient to guarantee that RIAM can attract qualified and experienced staff. - The business objectives of Monitoring and Control Staff are predominantly role-specific and non-financial. - The financial business objectives are not based on the financial results of the part of the business that the employee covers in his or her own monitoring role. - The appraisal and the related award of remuneration are determined independently of the business they oversee. - The above rules apply in addition to the rules which apply to the Identified Staff if an employee is considered to be part of both the Monitoring or Control Staff and Identified Staff. - The remuneration of the Head of Compliance, Head of Internal Audit and the 2 Heads of Risk Management (Head of Risk and Head of Investment Restrictions) falls under the direct supervision of the Nomination & Remuneration Committee of the Supervisory Board of RIAM.
+- The fixed remuneration is sufficient to guarantee that RIAM can attract qualified and experienced staff. - The business objectives of Control Function Staff are predominantly role-specific and non-financial. - The financial business objectives are not based on the financial results of the part of the business that the employee covers in his or her own monitoring role. - The appraisal and the related award of remuneration are determined independently of the business they oversee. - The above rules apply in addition to the rules which apply to the Identified Staff if an employee is considered to be part of both the Control Function Staff and Identified Staff. - The remuneration of the Head of Compliance, Head of Internal Audit, Head of Risk Management and Head of Investment Restrictions falls under the direct supervision of the Nomination & Remuneration Committee of the Supervisory Board of RIAM.